 On nursing mothers a timely use or not long-term treatment is compatible with breastfeeding along with the assessment of milk production.

 WHO Model List of Essential Drugs 2002: Compatible with breastfeeding in single dose.
-No data is available on long-term use.
+No data is available on long-term use (WHO 2002).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.